 Acadia has more than 30 years of experience providing comprehensive neuro-rehabilitation programming in a community-integrated setting to individuals whose acquired brain injuries or other neurological disorders have compromised their ability to live independently, work competitively, and participate fully as active members of the community.
-We are committed to providing personalized and flexible services that meet the specific needs of each program participant.
+We are committed to providing person centered and flexible services that meet the specific needs of each program participant.

 Acadia's Neuro-Rehabilitation Assistants provide direct care before, during and after day-treatment hours to those individuals living in our community-integrated apartments and townhomes, located in beautiful, historic Lancaster County, PA.
 Our residences offer well-equipped and attractive living quarters with private bedrooms for each participant.
-Staff assist each resident according to their needs in all activities of daily living, and arrange for their regular participation in a wide variety of activities within the community.
-The individuals served within our residential program are encouraged to pursue goals to maximize their ability to care for themselves and to engage productively with their residential peers in both work and leisure activities.
+Staff assist each resident according to their needs in all activities of daily living and arrange for their regular participation in a wide variety of activities within the community.
+Participants served within our residential program are encouraged to pursue goals to maximize their ability to care for themselves and to engage productively with their residential peers in both work and leisure activities.

 Acadia makes efforts to meet the needs of family members of the individuals we serve.
 Our Clinical Director, Director of Neuropsychology and Counselors are available to family members and significant others, and offer opportunities to learn about cognitive, behavioral, physical and social aspects of brain injury.
-They can teach more effective ways to intervene when an individual with a brain injury presents with challenging behaviors, and can assist family members to accept, adjust to and manage the changes that brain injury brings to family functioning.
-Additionally, we offer a monthly support group for members of the community whose lives are affected by a loved one’s brain injury.
-Please contact the group facilitator at 717-394-3466 x 173 for more information about the monthly support group.
+They can teach more effective ways to intervene when an individual with a brain injury or other neurological disorders presents with challenging behaviors, and can assist family members to accept, adjust to and manage the challenges that these conditions bring to family functioning.
+Additionally, we offer a monthly support group for members of the community whose lives are affected by brain injury.
+Please contact Kathleen, group facilitator at 717-394-3466 x 173 for more information about the monthly support group.

 CARF International accreditation demonstrates a program's quality, transparency, and commitment to the satisfaction of the persons served.
 CARF International is an independent, nonprofit accreditor of health and human services.
 Toll free (888) 281-6531.

-© 2017, Acadia.
+© 2020, Acadia.
 All Rights Reserved | Website & Hosting services provided by EZ Marketing